tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/monitor-memory-vm.md

 {{% /example %}}

 - **Parallelizing your Work:** Divide the task among multiple identical instances, each running a part of the code.
 This approach is particularly useful when your code involves training or using multiple machine-learning models.
-For example, if you have three BERT models to run, you could use three instances.
+For instance, instead of running three BERT models sequentially on one instance, distribute them across three instances.

 Remember that beyond these strategies, it's always possible to leverage the scalability and flexibility of cloud services such as Google Cloud.
 These services allow for a dynamic allocation of resources according to your needs.

 {{% summary %}}

-- **GCS buckets for large file handling:**

-    - Connect your Docker container with your GCS bucket
-    - Use Google Colab to move files from Google Drive to the bucket.

 - **Memory Management:**